RoxieAtRubrik/tgas-chatbot/docs/group1.md

 Click on the **Create Function** button at the bottom right corner to proceed.
 The creation process may take a little while to complete.

 Once finished, you will be taken to the `get_archived_amount` function page.
-There's a lot of menu items on this page - don't be alarmed!
+There's a lot of menu items on th is page - don't be alarmed!
 We're going to come back to this page in a moment.

 ## Function Configuration

 There are only three sections to edit in the Lambda function page:

 1. [Function Code](#function-code): This is where the Python code for getting cluster status is loaded.
-1. [Environmental Variables](#environmental-variables): This is where the connection information for your Rubrik cluster is stored.
+1. [Environmental Variables](#environmental-variables): This is where the connection information for the backend Rubrik cluster is stored.
 1. [Network](#network): This is where the VPC network is selected.

 ### Function Code

 For this guide, we're going to use the contents of the `get_archived_amount.py` file found in the repository on GitHub.
-This is a very safe command that only retrieves the status of the nodes in your cluster.
-It's a good use case for your first time using Roxie.
+Open the [`get_archived_amount.py` file](/intents/get_archived_amount.py) and copy the code.

-Locate the Function Code window and delete any code that already exists in the lambda_function window.
+Go back to AWS and locate the Function Code window and delete any code that already exists in the lambda_function window.
 Then, paste the contents of the `get_archived_amount.py` file into the Function Code window.
 The resulting output should look like the image below:

 ![Function Code for get_archived_amount](/docs/images/get-cluster-status-function-code.jpg)